 The focus of the bear sculpting championship is chainsaw sculpting and the subject is the bear.
 The theme for 2023 is Power Bear.
 The theme challenges and gives the sculptors an opportunity to be creative and innovative – nature can show its power in so many different ways.

 Selection of competitors

-By 10th of June 2022, those chosen to participate will receive a letter containing more details about matters such as the competition site, accommodation reservation and catering.
+By 9th of June 2023, those chosen to participate will receive a letter containing more details about matters such as the competition site, accommodation reservation and catering.
 Participating to the competition is free of charge.
-If the participant chooses to use accommodation services specified by the competition organizer in Ilomantsi, the organizer will cover 100 euros per participant for accommodation expenses.
+If the participant chooses to use accommodation services in Ilomantsi, the organizer will cover 100 euros per participant for accommodation expenses.
 Participants will be responsible for booking the accommodation themselves.
-Information about the accommodation services and booking will be sent to participants via the letter send in June 2022.

 Competitors must be aged 16 or over.
 Applications from applicants under the age of 18 must be accompanied by written and signed parental consent.

 The sculpture must be made using the block of timber provided by the organizer.
 The block will be about 250 cm long, and the diameter at the top at least 50 cm.
-Additional block of timber, about 100 cm long, will also be provided which can be used to create the sculpture.
 Pieces can be removed from the block, and these loose parts can be joined together by glue, screws and nails.
 Wood preservatives can be used to treat the surface of the sculptures.
 This also includes coloured wood preservatives.